indrasiscodeclouds2020/react-js-quiz-app/README.md

 ### 1. Multiple Choice Questions

 - Users can attempt multiple-choice questions presented on the quiz page.
-- Questions may have options, and users can select one or more correct answers.
+- Questions may have options, and users can select one correct answers.

 ### 2. Add Questions from Backend

 - An administrative interface or backend API allows authorized users to add new multiple-choice questions to the quiz.
-- Questions should include options and correct answers.

 ### 3. Scoring and Results